swapgk/metaverse-vr/README.md

   Avatars can move freely within the 3D space and interact with virtual objects, such as sitting on chairs or exploring shared spaces.

 - 🎥 **Real-Time Video Calling & Screen Broadcasting**
-  Integrated using the **Agora SDK**, allowing seamless communication and shared content experiences like movie watching.
+  Integrated using the **Agora SDK** for video streaming like movie watching.

 - ✏️ **Virtual Drawing Tools**
-  Enables users to draw within the 3D space, enhancing creative and collaborative interactions.
+  Users can draw within the 3D space in realtime and other users can see and interact with it

 ---

-## Technologies Used
+## Tools

 - **Unity3D** – VR/AR application development
 - **Agora SDK** – Real-time video calling and screen sharing

----

-## Objectives

-- Develop an immersive 3D VR application to enhance online collaboration
-- Enable real-time multi-user interaction with avatars in a shared virtual environment
-- Integrate real-time communication, screen sharing, and interactive tools to create engaging, remote social experiences

 ---